josemariav/josemariav.github.io/index.markdown

 In this website you will find details about [academic projects](/projects/) and [policy work](policy).

+My full name is Jose Maria Valenzuela Robles Linares.
+But for ease you'll see all of my work authored in English simply as Jose Maria Valenzuela.

 Feel free to contact me via email or social media, specially if you want a publication that is not available online.

 D.Phil. in Public policy, University of Oxford<br />